A fan of hibachi-style cooking? Then you’re going to love this hibachi chicken dinner, cooked in the Instant Pot quickly with very minimal effort!

 Making this hibachi chicken in the Instant Pot is really easy.
 All you have to do is prep the veggies and cube the chicken, add the sauce ingredients along with the rest of the ingredients to the Instant Pot, and let it cook the dinner for you!

-- Start by slicing the onion, the zucchini, and the mushrooms.
-Cube the chicken, mince the garlic, and grate the ginger (if you don’t have them fresh, you can use jarred paste).
+- Start by slicing the onion, the zucchini, and the mushrooms into ¼-inch slices.
+Cut the chicken into 1-inch pieces, mince the garlic, and grate the ginger (if you don’t have them fresh, you can use jarred paste).

 - As you do this, cook the rice so it’s ready at the same time as the hibachi chicken.
 You can either make Instant Pot white rice (so easy and perfect every time!), or take it a step further and make hibachi-style Instant Pot fried rice!
 This is the reason why I have 3 Instant Pots in my kitchen 😆